When Will the Sellers’ Market End?

 When Will The Sellers’ Market End?

-While no one can predict the future, the recent increases in interest rates has resulted in many buyers getting squeezed out of the market.
-As interest rates rise, buyers lose buying power.
-This means buyers have to settle for a lower priced home or offer a seller a lower price for their home in order to qualify for the monthly payment.
-The chart below shows the recent rise in interest rates.
+While no one can predict the future, the dramatic rise in interest rates in the summer of 2023 squeezed many buyers out of the market.
+When interest rates rise, buyers lose buying power.
+This means buyers have to settle for a lower-priced home or offer a seller a lower price for their home to qualify for the monthly payment.

 Bottom Line

-To schedule a time to chat click here: Home Analysis.
+To schedule a time to chat, click here: Home Analysis.

 If you’re just curious about your home’s current value … click the following link to get an instant value range for your home: What’s My Home Equity?